DIY book Kindle holder

 STEP 1: First, find an old book you know you won't need it anymore.
 You can check some book stores or libraries, sometimes they have some old books that they give away for free or for very cheap.
 You can get one with hard covers (this way you can skip some steps later), but soft covers will work too.

+STEP 2: Measure around your Kindle and mark where you need to cut.
 Tip: Leave a bit bigger hole than the size of your kindle, this way it's easier to put it in and out.

 STEP 3: Using an exacto knife and a ruler for straight lines, cut where you marked.